EmuraDaisuke/MemoryAllocator.KanameShiki/README.md

 It has the following features.
 * Fast allocation and free of any size
-* Fast Cache mechanism (local thread FreeList and other thread FreeList)
+* Fast Cache mechanism (own thread FreeList and other thread FreeList)
   * At the time of own thread FreeList operation, no atomic operation, no CAS operation (Lock-Free & Wait-Free)
   * At the time of other thread FreeList operation, one atomic operation and one CAS loop (Lock-Free, !Wait-Free)
   * Use own-threaded FreeList preferentially